Buck Hill: World Cup racers

 World Cup ski racers Kristina Koznick and Lindsey Vonn learned to ski and race at Buck Hill.
 Koznick, now retired from international competition, was a top slalom racer.
 Vonn (née Kildow) races in all five disciplines and is dominant in the speed events.
 She is among the best female ski racers in history, with four overall World Cup titles (2008, 2009, 2010, 2012) and was the gold medalist in the downhill at the 2010 Winter Olympics.
 She was also a double gold medalist in the speed events at the 2009 World Championships, taking the downhill and super-G. Vonn has 82 World Cup victories, the second most for female ski racer in the sport's history.

 Both were coached by Erich Sailer, an energetic octogenarian from Austria who has been Buck Hill's racing coach since 1969.
 Sailer was inducted into the National Ski Hall of Fame in 2006.
+Paula Moltzan also began ski racing at Buck Hill.